 Application licensing enables InterSystems application partners to take advantage of the InterSystems licensing capabilities for their own licensing purposes.
 InterSystems IRIS manages customer application licenses just as it does its own application licenses, maintaining usage counts and acquiring and returning user licenses as needed.
 Application licenses consumed by a process or a web session are automatically released along with the InterSystems IRIS license consumed by the process or session when a process exits, halts or is deleted from the process table, or when a web session times out or is deleted.

-includes methods and queries that enable applications to consume and return licenses on behalf of a user and programs to obtain information about application and feature licensing, including the number of licenses in use and still available.
+The application licensing API includes methods and queries that enable applications to consume and return licenses on behalf of a user and programs to obtain information about application and feature licensing, including the number of licenses in use and still available.

 In the following sample application license, the customer uses keyword=value pairs to limit the number of licensed users for several application features and enable the Extended Lab Reports feature for all users.